Ichiban Kasuga: Promotion

+Critical response

-Ichiban was generally well received by critics in their preview commentary of Like a Dragon.
+Kasuga was generally well received by critics in their preview commentary of Like a Dragon.
 GameSpot compared him to Goro Majima based on similar traits they share "though a lot less deranged", while also noting that he is quite different from Kiryu despite sharing other traits in their backstories.
-GamesRadar enjoyed the game mechanics presented towards Ichiban and his allies, making their wait for the game's release worthwhile.
-Eurogamer describes him as a kind character due to how Ichiban aims to become a hero regardless of not being as intelligent as other Yakuza main characters.
+GamesRadar enjoyed the game mechanics presented towards Kasuga and his allies, making their wait for the game's release worthwhile.
+Eurogamer describes him as a kind character due to how Kasuga aims to become a hero regardless of not being as intelligent as other Yakuza main characters.

-Ichiban has received a very positive response from the video game community following the release of Like a Dragon.
-Michael Higham from GameSpot praised Ichiban as an endearing lead character who is immediately loveable and helps gives the franchise "a fresh start".
-Jorge Jimenez from PC Gamer praised Ichiban's optimistic characterization, a "goofy, happy go lucky gangster who loves classic JRPGs", as an effective way of explaining the franchise's drastic genre shift with Like a Dragon.
-Leah Williams and Tegan Jones from Kotaku Australia welcomed the decision to have Ichiban succeed Kiryu as the new lead character of the franchise, lauding his character arc to be simultaneously moving as well as one filled with ridiculous fun.
-They believe that Ichiban is a good example of how slapstick humour can be blended seamlessly with high octane action to create an excellent, engaging story.
-Chris Moyse from Destructoid praised Ichiban's character arc for "masterfully blending stoicism, bravery, pathos, heroism, and just the right amount of complete and utter idiocy to immediately win the hearts of the Yakuza faithful".
-German publication GamePro lauded Ichiban for his big heart and highly emotive nature, qualities which they feel a lot of protagonist characters lack.
-On the other hand, Dia Lacina from Paste Magazine expressed mixed feelings over Ichiban's portrayal: while Lacina liked that Ichiban is more imminently relatable and achievable as a hero archetype, she criticized the naive speech Ichiban gives to defend Nonomiya's reprehensible behaviour based on his own experience of having grown up under the care of a brothel manager as unconvincing and somewhat insulting.
+Kasuga has received a very positive response from the video game community following the release of Like a Dragon.
+Michael Higham from GameSpot praised Kasuga as an endearing lead character who is immediately loveable and helps gives the franchise "a fresh start".
+Jorge Jimenez from PC Gamer praised Kasuga's optimistic characterization, a "goofy, happy go lucky gangster who loves classic JRPGs", as an effective way of explaining the franchise's drastic genre shift with Like a Dragon.
+Leah Williams and Tegan Jones from Kotaku Australia welcomed the decision to have Kasuga succeed Kiryu as the new lead character of the franchise, lauding his character arc to be simultaneously moving as well as one filled with ridiculous fun.
+They believe that Kasuga is a good example of how slapstick humour can be blended seamlessly with high octane action to create an excellent, engaging story.
+Chris Moyse from Destructoid praised Kasuga's character arc for "masterfully blending stoicism, bravery, pathos, heroism, and just the right amount of complete and utter idiocy to immediately win the hearts of the Yakuza faithful".
+German publication GamePro lauded Kasuga for his big heart and highly emotive nature, qualities which they feel a lot of protagonist characters lack.
+On the other hand, Dia Lacina from Paste Magazine expressed mixed feelings over Kasuga's portrayal: while Lacina liked that Kasuga is more imminently relatable and achievable as a hero archetype, she criticized the naive speech Kasuga gives to defend Nonomiya's reprehensible behaviour based on his own experience of having grown up under the care of a brothel manager as unconvincing and somewhat insulting.